Five Meetings Your Employees Will Thank You for Killing or Fixing

 The solution: Review all of the recurring meetings that you subject your team to or that you are a participant in, and eliminate them from your life and the lives of your team members.
 If you are not the host of the meeting, inform the host of your intention and of your perspective on the utility of the meeting.
 If you are the host/sponsor, poll team members and give them a voice and a vote.
 A bit of draconian slicing of recurring meetings opens up valuable time for other more important activities.

 This is any meeting where you pull together a group of people to work on the wording for something: a vision, a mission, a strategy statement, a scope statement in project management.
 The output of these sessions is typically a series of awkwardly constructed sentences reflecting compromises on the part of the person-in-charge.
 No one in the room agrees with the final product, but everyone nods their heads in assent as soon as the wording moves beyond ridiculous to just awful in an attempt to make the pain go away.

-I am ending where I started, with the very broken strategy meeting described in the opening of this article.
 There is no magical process or template or even simple series of steps that help strategic clarity emerge.
-Conducting a S.W.O.T. (strengths, weaknesses, opportunities and threats) analysis is not always on the critical path to arriving at an accurate assessment of conditions and opportunities.
+Conducting a S.W.O.T. (strengths, weaknesses, opportunities, and threats) analysis is not always on the critical path to arriving at an accurate assessment of conditions, and opportunities.
 And numbers and targets and growth are not strategies.
 Beware of anyone suggesting they have a simple process for this complex topic.

 The solution: Invest in a highly qualified and experienced strategy facilitator or advisor who understands how to guide, sometimes lead and sometimes follow in pursuit of developing an actionable, meaningful strategy.
 The right professional will hold the group accountable to finding answers to the right (difficult) questions that must be answered on the road to strategic clarity.